versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Producer.md

 <section markdown="1">

-A producer represents an audio or video source being injected into a router.
+A producer represents an audio or video source being injected into a mediasoup router.
 It's created on top of a transport that defines how the media packets are carried.

 </section>